 Cue $9,000 Order

 How’s Angelina’s photography business since her switch from shoot-and-burn to printed products?
 "I’ve made over $9,000 on one [sale]," says Angelina Devine.
-“We can see if we go to my wedding packages,” they’re structured in such a way that, “I have the potential to go bigger.
-If I just give them everything on a USB I don’t have any potential to go bigger – I haven’t given them any reason to come back to me and spend more money.”
+“We can see if we go to my wedding packages,” they’re structured in such a way that “I have the potential to go bigger.
+If I just give them everything on a USB, I don’t have any potential to go bigger – I haven’t given them any reason to come back to me and spend more money.”
 She adds, “I think it’s hard to sell a USB for $9,000.
 But selling products for $9,000 isn’t actually that hard.
-It takes some time with… the right pricing and the right structure, but it isn’t impossible.
-And if I can learn how to do it in three years everyone else can.”
+It takes some time to… the right pricing and the right structure, but it isn’t impossible.
+And if I can learn how to do it in three years, everyone else can.”

 Album?
 “Oh, I need this!”

 But these aren’t just any albums.
-As mentioned earlier in the article, Angelina has been partnered with reputable, European printing lab, nPhoto, for years now.
-Their, “quality,” is not only “on-point,” as she explains, but they also have “next level,” “fantastic customer service.”
-In fact, her incredible $9,000 sale included nPhoto’s 3-1 album combo the Complete Album Set Acrylic Prestige; their Triplex, “a gift for her mom,” as Angelina states - as well as other various nPhoto photo products.
+As mentioned earlier in the article, Angelina has been partnered with a reputable European printing lab, nPhoto, for years now.
+Their “quality” is not only “on-point,” as she explains, but they also have “next level,” “fantastic customer service.”
+In fact, her incredible $9,000 sale included nPhoto’s 3-1 album combo, the Complete Album Set Acrylic Prestige; their Triplex, “a gift for her mom,” as Angelina states - as well as other various nPhoto photo products.
 The theme persists: printed products, especially albums, equate to big sales.

 Value your Work, Yourself, Appropriately (read Highly)

-Conclusion: Digital image files should be the most expensive product a portrait and wedding photographer offers, and even then, only offered rarely or in a package with a personalized photo product such as a photo album, photo book, photo prints, or canvases.
-The key is to only offer products and packages that are convincing and offer upselling options.
+Conclusion: Digital image files should be the most expensive product a portrait and wedding photographer offers, and even then, they're only offered rarely or in a package with a personalized photo product such as a photo album, photo book, photo prints, or canvases.
+The key is only to offer convincing products and packages and offer upselling options.
 These should be exclusive products that customers cannot get in stores themselves.

-Thus, a photo album and printed products of outstanding quality will not only impress the customer, but above all pave the way for the photographer to better market his photography.
-As Angelina concludes, “[My biggest achievement] business-wise...is this change I have made.
-This year I will be somewhere between 275% to 300% above my turn-over before I had switched.
+Thus, a photo album and printed products of outstanding quality will not only impress the customer but, above all, pave the way for the photographer to market his photography better.
+Angelina concludes, “[My biggest achievement] business-wise...is this change I have made.
+This year I will be somewhere between 275% to 300% above my turnover before I switched.
 So that is a very proud achievement as well.”